 - Finland celebrates every year the birth of its national poet, Johan Ludvig Runeberg on this day (1804)

-- Mexico adopted its current constitution establishing a federal republic with 3 branches of government, executive, legislative, and judicial (1917)
+- Mexico adopted its current constitution establishing a federal republic with 3 branches of government and ushered in profound changes by restricting the power of the Catholic Church and establishing the basis for a free, mandatory, and secular education (1917)

 - Bob Douglas became the first African American elected to the Basketball Hall of Fame (1972)

 - The ‘Big Three’ banks in Switzerland created a $71 million fund to aid Holocaust survivors and their families (1997)